vladigleba/vladigleba.github.io/source/_posts/2014-08-07-provisioning-a-rails-server-using-chef-part-2-writing-the-recipes.markdown

 end
 ```

 Chef has a [`service` resource](http://docs.getchef.com/chef/resources.html#service) designed for managing services like SSH.
-We tell it to manage SSH by specifying "ssh" as the resource name, and since we don't have a `service_name` attribute listed, Chef automatically assumes that the resource name is also the name of the service we want to manage (see the [documentation](http://docs.getchef.com/chef/resources.html#service)).
+We tell it to manage SSH by specifying "ssh" as the resource name, and since we don't have a `service_name` attribute listed, Chef automatically assumes that the resource name is also the name of the service we want to manage.

 We then use the `provider` attribute to tell Chef to use [upstart](https://en.wikipedia.org/wiki/Upstart) to manage the service.
-This is necessary whenever there are two or more services available for managing a resource, which is the case with SSH on the node I'm running.
+This is necessary whenever there are two or more ways available for managing a service, which is the case with SSH on the node I'm running.
 My node has an upstart job (located in `/etc/init`) and a traditional init script (located in `/etc/init.d`) for managing SSH, and I decided to go with upstart since it's superior, but either will work for our purposes.
-If there is only one service provider available, Chef will pick it automatically, and there is no need for the `provider` attribute.
+If there is only one service provider available, Chef will detect it automatically, and there is no need for the `provider` attribute.

 By default, Chef inspects the process table to see if a service is running, but it's also possible to use the `service ssh status` command (which is more reliable) to do the same thing.
 That's why we use the `supports` attribute to tell Chef to use the `status` command instead.
 And while we're at it, we also give Chef permission to use the `restart` command to restart SSH.